LukeHackett/aws-certificated-security-speciality-study-notes/chapter-05/README.md

 - **Gateway endpoint** is a gateway that you specify as a target for a route in your route table for traffic destined to AWS services such as Amazon S3 and Amazon DynamoDB
 - **Interface endpoint** is an elastic network interface with a private IP address on a subnet that serves as an entry point for traffic between this subnet and AWS services (such as EMR, ECS, KMS etc).

+### VPC Endpoint Policy

+A VPC Endpoint policy controls which AWS principals can use the VPC endpoint to access AWS services.
+VPC Endpoint policies can be attached to VPC Gateways and Interfaces.
+This is useful, for when you are looking to restrict certain users or services from making networking calls to other services.

+*Note: this does not override the security policies on the target resource, such as S3 Bucket Policies.*

 ## VPC Flow Logs